 The Sick Leave Credits Estimator is a tool you can use to help you determine the value of your sick leave credits at the time of retirement.
 There are two programs that determine the value of your sick leave credits at retirement.
 The Accumulated Sick Leave Conversion Credit Program (ASLCC) and the Supplemental Health Insurance Conversion Credit Program (SHICC).

 The ASLCC program allows employees to convert sick leave to pay for health insurance at retirement, as well as in other situations such as death, layoff or termination with 20 years of service.
-Under this program, accumulated sick leave is multiplied by the employee’s highest basic pay rate and converted to credits to pay for State Group Health Insurance in retirement (or in the other instances listed above).
+Under this program, accumulated sick leave is multiplied by the employee’s highest basic pay rate in a qualifying position and converted to credits to pay for State Group Health Insurance in retirement (or in the other instances listed above).

 The SHICC program allows employees who have at least 15 years of continuous state service to earn sick leave credits in addition to those provided by the ASLCC program.
 Eligible employees earn up to 52 supplemental credits/year for years 1-24 of service and up to 104 supplemental credits/year for years 25 and beyond.
 Note: the number of supplemental credits provided may not exceed the actual number of sick leave credit hours an employee has accumulated.

 - Use your date of birth and your spouse/domestic partner’s date of birth to determine when you become eligible for lower health insurance premiums based on Medicare eligibility.

 - Use your expected annual increase in health insurance premiums to determine how long your health insurance premiums will last in retirement.

 - Project how many hours of sick leave you will earn (and use) between today and your retirement date.